bloominstituteoftechnology/node-api-challenge/README.md

 # Sprint Challenge: Express and Node.js - Projects & Actions

-This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
-This Sprint explored Building RESTful Web APIs with Express and Node.js, Server-side Routing, Express Middleware & Deployment and Good Practices.
-In your challenge for this Sprint, you will demonstrate proficiency by creating an Web API using Node.js and Express.
+This Sprint we covered _"Building RESTful Web APIs with Express and Node.js"_, _"Server-side Routing"_, _"Writing and using Express Middleware"_ and how to _"Deploy and API to Heroku"_.

+In this challenge, you will demonstrate proficiency of those concepts by writing a Web API using `Node.js` and `Express`, deployment is optional.

 ## Instructions

 **Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**
+Understand exactly what is expected _before_ starting.**

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.